 - Meeting with stakeholder groups and building coalitions

-You can read more about our first two Congressional Innovation Fellows and their work in Congress on our blog.
+You can read more about our Congressional Innovation Fellows and their work in Congress on our blog.

 Fellows begin the program with a two week in-depth orientation.